 1-Fedora-3.
 Registering Key for Normal Driver Loading during Secure Boot

-By following the additional procedure explained below, you can normally use the NVIDIA graphics driver while using the secure boot function, and it is recommended not to disable secure boot as the system’s security becomes quite vulnerable when it is disabled.
-There’s hardly any reason to disable secure boot at least since entering the 2020s.
+By following the additional procedures explained below, you can normally use the NVIDIA graphics driver while using the secure boot function, and it is recommended not to disable secure boot as the system’s security becomes quite vulnerable when it is disabled.
+At least since entering the 2020s, there’s hardly any reason to disable secure boot.

 First, install the following tools: